Bejeweled Blitz: Bejeweled Blitz LIVE

 Bejeweled Blitz LIVE is a console port of Bejeweled Blitz.
 The game was developed by Torpex Games and was released as a downloadable Xbox 360 title on March 3, 2011.
 It is also included in the Xbox 360 retail version of Bejeweled 3.

 Bejeweled Blitz LIVE includes exclusive features, including an offline VS. mode that can be played up to two players, an online VS. mode and a party mode that can be played up to 16 players.
 One of the unique features in the game is the ability to play a Twist mode, which plays similarly to Bejeweled Twist.
 Unlike the original game, the gems can be spun counter-clockwise.

+Reception

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Bejeweled Blitz for "Social Networking Game of the Year".